bwbuhse/dotboy/README.md

 }
 ```

+`repo_url` is the url to your dot file repository.
+This field is optional.
+If the repository path exists on the local machine, then this field is ignored.
+Otherwise, if the path doesn't yet exist, dotboy will clone the repo at this URL to the `repo_path` location.

 `repo_path` is the path to the repository that you want to store the dot files in or where the repository already exists.
-This field is required.
+This field is optional.
+If a path is supplied, the repository will be there, if not then the default path of `~/.dotboy` will be used.

 `paths` is a list of json objects, each corresponding to a path where dot files
 are stored on the system.
 Each object in paths needs two fields with two